chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/workflow.md

 #### During development

-You can run targeted E2E tests during development but, that requires you to spin up the complete instance of your application and a test browser.
-It can all get quite resource-heavy.
-Therefore, you can wait to run Cypress on the CI server unless you're updating a test.
+This new functionality doesn't impact the auth flow.
+Therefore, you can wait to run Cypress on the CI server.
+You only need to run targeted E2E tests during development if you add or update a test.

 ![](/ui-testing-handbook/auth-flow.png)